Gwyn ap Nudd: As part of Arthur's retinue

 Before he can win Olwen's hand, Culhwch ap Cilydd must complete a number of seemingly impossible tasks given to him by Olwen's father, the giant Ysbaddaden.
 One of these tasks is to retrieve the comb and scissors from the head of the vicious boar, Twrch Trwyth.
 As it is impossible to hunt the boar without Gwyn's aid, he is called upon to join Arthur and his retinue against Twrch Trwyth.
 During the hunt, he is mounted on Du y Moroedd, the only horse that can carry him.
 Both Gwyn and Gwythyr set out with Arthur to retrieve the blood of Orddu, witch of the uplands of hell.

 Other exploits

 Gwyn appears prominently in the medieval poem The Dialogue of Gwyn ap Nudd and Gwyddno Garanhir, found in the Black Book of Carmarthen.
 In this narrative—Gwyn, returning from battle, chances upon Gwyddno Garanhir, king of Cantre'r Gwaelod, and grants him his protection.
-Gwyn then relates his exploits on the battlefield and his role as a psychopomp, a mysterious figure who gathers the souls of fallen British warriors, such as Bran the Blessed, Meurig ap Carreian, Gwendoleu ap Ceidaw and Llacheu ab Arthur.
+Gwyn then relates his exploits on the battlefield before Bran the Blessed, Meurig ap Carreian, Gwendoleu ap Ceidaw and Llacheu ab Arthur.
 His skill in combat is extolled in this poem; he is described as "the hope of armies" and "hero of hosts" and, when asked from which region he comes, he simply replies: "I come from battle and conflict."
 The poem ends with Gwyn's proclamation:

 I have been where the soldiers of Britain were slain.